cbrilliant20/Project-1/README.md

 MVP
 - Use OpenWeather API for location based weather data.
 Data to be used outline in wireframe.
 - Leverage user inputted location field to retrieve desired weather information
-- Dynamic page styling based on current weather status
+- Update page background based on current wearther description.
+I.e.  Clear Sky changes to a background iamge of a clear sky.

 PostMVP
 - Drop down for incompleted string inputs (I.e. User Input = Salem, drop down menu for all options containing Salem.)